13. Ranges of addresses¶

 .req.range: A range object must be able to represent an arbitrary

-range of addresses that neither starts at NULL
+range of addresses that neither starts at NULL nor includes the

 top grain of the address space.